DavontaData/diabetes-readmission-risk-prediction/README.md

 ## Conclusion

-Logistic Regression was selected as the final model because it achieved the highest ROC-AUC (0.672) while remaining interpretable.
-The model showed moderate ability to distinguish 30-day readmissions from non-readmissions.
+Logistic Regression was selected as the final model because it achieved the highest ROC-AUC (0.672) and recall (50.9%) while remaining interpretable The model showed moderate ability to distinguish 30-day readmissions from non-readmissions.

 Because readmission was the minority outcome and positive-class precision was low, this project should be interpreted as an educational risk-screening example rather than a clinical decision-making tool.